BV and BFV for the H-twisted Poisson sigma model: Naive generalization of AKSZ does not work for the HPSM

-We already explained at the end of Sec.\ \ref{sec:PSMBV}, why---at least in its direct, unmodified form---the AKSZ-procedure cannot be applied to the HPSM for non-vanishing $H$; in fact, the PSM is the most general AKSZ sigma model for a two-dimensional choice of $\Sigma$, see, e.g., \cite{RoytenbergAKSZ}.
-One may still hope that there may be \emph{some} elegant superfield formalism that yields the BV-theory of the HPSM without much explicit work.
+We already explained at the end of Sec.\ \ref{sec:PSMBV}, why---at least in its direct, unmodified form---the AKSZ procedure cannot be applied to the HPSM for non-vanishing $H$; in fact, the PSM is the most general AKSZ sigma model for a two-dimensional choice of $\Sigma$, see, e.g., \cite{RoytenbergAKSZ}.
+One may still hope that there may be \emph{some} elegant superfield formalism that yields the BV theory of the HPSM without much explicit work.
 We want to show here that, at least in the most direct way, this is not the case.